 BugHerd header

-BugHerd, the Australian tool created in 2011, has been around for a while.
+BugHerd, the Australian website feedback software created in 2011, has been around for a while.

-When I first tried out BugHerd, I was impressed with the clean widget that includes everything needed for clients to submit feedback directly on the website.
-It provides a screenshot or video with all the essential details.
+When I first tried out BugHerd, I was impressed with the clean feedback widget that includes everything needed for clients to submit feedback directly on the website.
+Clients can use annotations on screenshots or record videos, and all essential technical details are automatically attached with their feedback.

 A nice feature is the embedded guest portal.
 Your clients can see all the feedback directly on the page, comment, add attachments, and more.
 Since this guest portal is integrated into the website, it makes it much easier for clients to adopt.